 I just listened to NPR and learned that one of the firefighters, Michael Kennedy, who died on Wednesday was not only a public servant, but a Big Brother for seven years who was training to run in the Boston marathon.
-Also, the night before his collection_photo_share_email_thumbdeath he was at a conference for burn victims.
+Also, the night before his death he was at a conference for burn victims.

 I got weepy in my car taking my daughter to school this morning.